nci/FourCastNeXt/README.md

 This repo contains scripts to perform FourCastNeXt training and inference using ERA5 from NCI project rt52.

-For technical details in the model and training methods, please refer to [technical report](technical_report.md)
+For technical details in the model and training methods, please refer to [technical report](technical_report.pdf).

 Setup
 -----